How to Lose That Last 10 Pounds

 The reason the body is so resistant on losing that last ten pounds is that it’s a very unnatural act for the body to lose weight.

-People often think that if they’re really obese that if they go on a very low calorie diet, the weight will just fall off because they are so far over any normal weight.
-They think that if they have been eating 5,000 calories and they drop down to 1,200, they’ll lose 100 pounds in no time.
+People often think that if they’re really obese and they go on a very low-calorie diet, the weight will just fall off because they are so far over any normal weight.
+They think that if they have been eating 5 000 calories and they drop down to 1 200, they’ll lose 100 pounds in no time.

 But it just doesn’t work that way.
-Your body will seize up on you whenever you create stress, and any new kind of deprivation in your life creates stress just like moving, divorce, or work problems will.
+Your body will seize up on you whenever you create stress, and any new kind of deprivation in your life creates stress just like moving, divorce, or work problems.

 The body doesn’t like to lose anything, especially weight, because it goes against its primary purpose—survival.